FreshRamen/GettingData-CourseProject/README.md

 The script requires the package `data.table` to be installed.

-For any other instructions, please read the comments in the script itself.
+For detailed instructions, please read the comments in the script itself.
 All the steps performed are explained within the script.